Faurskov1971/omhu/README.md

 - npm i --save-dev @types/react
 - npm i --save-dev @types/react-dom

-I am using stateless components as it is recommended by Facebook.
+I am using stateless components as recommended by Facebook.

 ### My Solution contains four components:

-App
+- App
 - -> Form
 - -> CardList -> Card

 App
 Apps responsibility is to handle data with its state.
-It contains the CardList and the Form-component.
+App contains the CardList and the Form-component.

 This components state has information about the profiles and a function that adds new profiles to the state.

 Form
 - Forms responsibility is to add new Cards to the CardList.
 - Form uses the package axios to connect to the Github API.
-- Form also handles errors showing an alert-message when something went wrong.
+- Form also handles errors showing an alert-message when something goes wrong.

-- It might be a good idea to make a seperate component to handle the API-call to make the Form app simpler, but I have kept it this way to keep it simple.
+- It might be a good idea to make a seperate component to handle the API-call to make the Form app simpler, but I have kept it this way to keep things simple.
-- It would also be an improvement to prevent the App two show the same profile more than one time.
-It also throw an error.
+- It would also be an improvement to prevent the App from showing the same profile more than one time.
+It also throw an error (because the same ID is used more than one time in the same list).

 CardList